justinbukstel/MitigationExpire/README.md

 # MitigationExpire

 MitigationExpire is a utility designed to expire mitigations in Veracode for both Static and SCA.
 This tool specifically targets policy-level mitigations for Static and SCA vulnerability mitigations, excluding license mitigations.
-The expiration timeline is set at findings that have been mitigated for more than 30 days.
+The expiration timeline is set at findings that have been mitigated for more than 30 days (default).
+If you want to change the days, you can edit the days_threshold variable in the script

 ## Requirements